 Formula 1 weekend explained

-The Grand Prix weekend is the term used to describe the three-day event that takes place in each location on the Formula 1 calender.
+The Grand Prix weekend is the term used to describe the three-day event that takes place in each location on the Formula 1 calendar.

 The F1 weekend structure